Cashel of Co.Kerry

 of our descent,

-Blennerhassett Cashel was his 2nd cousin.
+Blennerhassett Cashel was probably his 2nd cousin.

 Pat Lavelle was aware of Rowland Ponsonby Blennerhassett, MP,